JonatanDrysen/kursuppgift-cms-frontend/README.md

 5. Click `Deploy`

    After a quick build and deploy process, your site should now be live!
 Further pushes to your repository will automatically update the site.

+### WordPress Access
+  Contact me if you want access to my WordPress site!